 The tablet is actually built by Leia, the company that developed the "3D Light Field" technology that gives the Nubia Pad 3D its signature ability.
 Leia and Nubia go so far as to claim that this is the first tablet capable of displaying 3D images without requiring eyewear, though Leia's 2021 Lume Pad and the upcoming Lume Pad 2 also exist independently of the Nubia Pad 3D.

 It's not clear how Nubia's added to or altered the basic design of the Lume Pad 2.
 But what I can say is whoever made the device I've been trying for the past week has done a good job of making a technology that’s well-known for being finicky work convincingly in tablet form.

 Nubia Pad 3D pricing and availability

-You can currently reserve the identical Lume Pad 2 from Leia for $1,099, the same price as a basic 12.9-inch iPad Pro or Galaxy Tab S8 Ultra.
+Needless to say, that's quite expensive.
+For $1,099, you could instead buy a basic 12.9-inch iPad Pro or Galaxy Tab S8 Ultra.
 Neither of these tablets offer the same 3D experience, but as we'll get into, they do offer plenty of other advantages over the Nubia Pad 3D.

 Nubia Pad 3D design

 The flat edges of the Nubia Pad 3D may make you think it's a standard Android tablet.
 However, you’ll suspect something's up with this tablet when you see the dual front cameras and dual rear cameras, along with some subtle "3D Light Field" branding on the back.

 I wish the Nubia Pad was smaller though.
 I don't like large tablets unless there's a stand to use them with, and while Nubia is offering a stand case for the Pad 3D, I didn't have one to test.
 Holding up the 12.4-inch body quickly gets tiring, especially since the long rectangular body makes it hard to hold in one hand horizontally.